INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/projects_nucleotide_alignments.png

 .. warning::

-   - Each locus-specific alignment exclusively enrolls samples displaying 100% of that locus covered by ≥10-fold (color-coded as green in the coverage interactive report).
+   - Each locus-specific alignment exclusively enrolls samples color-coded as GREEN or YELLOW for the respective locus in the coverage interactive report (see meaning above).

-   - The genome-based nucleotide alignment ("All") exclusively enrolls samples displaying all loci all loci with 100% of its length covered by ≥10-fold (i.e., samples color-coded as green in the coverage interactive report for the all loci panel)
+   - The genome-based nucleotide alignment ("All") exclusively enrolls samples having all loci color-coded as GREEN or YELLOW in the coverage interactive report.

 D. Navigate through **Amino acid alignments by MSAViewer** ..........................................................